LT-IntroToAI-SY2526/assignment-0-mtbartoli/writeup.md

 **What aspect of AI are you most excited to learn about this year?
 Explain why.**

-[usising creative models with tryal and error]
+[usising creative models with tryal and error becasue I have seen videos about it in the past and would like to work with data]

 ---